achraf768/caesar42/README.md

     // Add more invoices as needed
 ];

-const invoicesForJohn = getInvoicesMatchingCustomer(invoicesList, "John");
+const invoicesForJohn = getInvoicesMatchingCharacter(invoicesList, "John");
 console.log("Invoices for John:", invoicesForJohn);
 // => Invoices for John: [
     {